Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Methodology

 \subsection{Study Design}

-The study was designed to examine how trust judgments form in response to observed advising sequences and patterns of AI involvement.
-Accordingly, each condition represents a distinct advising workflow that bundles advisor performance and AI involvement into a single scripted interaction.
-These elements were not manipulated as independent experimental factors.
-Instead, conditions were constructed as complete advising workflows with paired sources of variation, reflecting realistic patterns of advising behavior and AI use as they might occur in practice.
-This design enables targeted comparisons between practice-relevant workflows (e.g., advisor making mistakes vs.\ them identifying a correct schedule from the get go under comparable AI involvement, or different AI integration strategies under like outcomes) without decomposing the interaction into factorial main effects.
+We examine how trust judgments form in response to realistic advising sequences and AI involvement.
+Each participant received a distinct, randomly-assigned workflow varying along two factors: advisor performance and AI intervention modality, to assess their effects and interaction.

-Participants engaged in a simulated academic advising interaction (Fig.~\ref{fig:workflows}) presented as a sequence of screenshots and system messages within a web-based interface~\cite{qualtrics}, (Appendix Fig.~\ref{fig:appendix-sim-seq}).
-They were first presented with a brief description of the study’s purpose and procedure.
-Then they were informed that the study involved interacting with an AI-supported academic advisor and that the researchers were interested in understanding perceptions of this interaction in order to inform the effective integration of AI into everyday contexts.
-Participants were told that they would complete a course schedule planning task using the system and informed that the AI system, when present, acted in an oversight capacity with respect to the advisor.
-In all conditions, participants were instructed to assume the role of the student.
-The participant’s task was to follow the guidance provided in the interaction without independently verifying degree requirements or prerequisites.
+Participants engaged in a simulated academic advising interaction (Fig.~\ref{fig:workflows}) presented as a sequence of screenshots and system messages within a web-based interface~\cite{qualtrics} (Appendix~\ref{app:sim-walkthrough} Figs.~\ref{fig:appendix-sim-seq}, ~\ref{fig:appendix-sim-seq-part2}).
+They were informed that they would complete a course scheduling task (with or without AI) and that the study examined perceptions of this interaction.
+The AI, when present, operated in an oversight tool.
+When errors occurred, they were observable: with AI, they were surfaced through messages and visual text feedback indicating invalid course selections; without AI, the advisor identified them by cross-referencing a rule book and addressed them in the chat.
+In all conditions, participants assumed the role of the student and were instructed to follow the guidance.
+They were never provided means to verify their choices independently.

-A between-subjects design was chosen to avoid carryover and learning effects, particularly given that trust judgments are known to recalibrate based on prior performance (\citet{lee2004trust}).
-Each participant completed the task once and was randomly assigned to one of five predefined experimental conditions.
+A between-subjects design was used to avoid carryover and learning effects, as trust judgments recalibrate based on prior performance~\cite{lee2004trust}.
+Each participant completed the task once.
+Post-task, participants evaluated the advisor, while those in AI-supported conditions also evaluated the AI assistant and advisor-AI team.

-Participants then completed the assigned advising workflow described in Fig.~\ref{fig:workflows}, proceeding at their own pace through the scripted interaction.
-Once the advising interaction was complete, participants were directed to a post-task questionnaire assessing their perceptions of the advising experience, including trust-related evaluations of the advisor, the AI system, and their combination.

-The target sample size ($N=77$) was determined a priori through a power analysis to ensure sufficient sensitivity to detect differences in trust outcomes across conditions.